The short statured troublemaker.

 After an hour, regret sank in.
 She felt very uneasy and unfamiliar with the surroundings.
 Only a reminder of why she was running away gave her strength, so she forced herself to keep going.
-It took way longer than she expected to walk to the centrum and she was getting tired already.
+It took way longer than she expected to walk to the city and she was getting tired already.
 With only a pair of worn out jeans and a sweater, she had no spare clothes to ward off the incessant rain.

 Still cold and shivering, but out of the wind, she thought about what to do next morning.
 Convincing herself that people would start looking for her, she decided to stick to the shadows.
 Stealing to get by until she had a better plan.
-Her head didn’t even want to think on housing, as it would be difficult to find a place where should live for free.
+Her head didn’t even want to think about housing, as it would be difficult to find a place where should live for free.
 She wanted to go home, but she didn’t want to be placed in the hands of complete strangers.

 The sound of a car turning on woke Sofi up.
 From under her blankets she could hear the slowly subsiding rain.
 The blankets had kept her a little warm and she really didn't want to leave it, curling up and pulling her tail in between her legs.
 A rumble from her stomach revealed that she was getting hungry, so she braced herself to meet the cold for a few minutes before opening up her little cocoon of blankets to reach for her bag.

 But her money didn’t last long.
 She bought her food at a small kiosk, and now only had a mere few coins left.
 But for now, her hunger problem was solved and she could start looking into finding a place to hide.
-Searching around the streets and back alleys, she realized that finding a safe spot to sleep in the centre of the city was a bad idea.
-She could be mugged or murdered or something, so she decided to head for a less dense area, in the opposite direction from where she came.
+Searching around the streets and back alleys, she realized that finding a safe spot to sleep in the middle of the city was a bad idea.
+She thought she could be mugged or murdered or something, so she decided to head for a less dense area, in the opposite direction from where she came.

 The cold outside air made her feel like she was freezing.
 She collected her thoughts and realized that she couldn’t keep doing that.
 She needed a place where she could remain undisturbed and warm herself up.
 And in a passing thought, she wondered if people were starting to look for her.

-Before long, she noticed that she’d walked into a residential area, which pleased her as she was more used to such areas.
+Before long, she noticed that she’d walked into a residential area, which pleased her as she was more used to such environments.
 Surely she’d manage to sneak into someone’s garden and find a shed to hide in.
 Some protection from the harsh elements.